 12) English Cottage Garden

-Right outside your front door, an English cottage garden can add an immediate touch of romance to your life.
+Right outside your front door, an English garden can add an immediate touch of romance to your life.
 Fruit trees, a variety of fragrant flowers jumbled together, and herbs can all be found in this type of garden theme.

 English Gardens don’t follow straight lines.
 The beauty of this themed garden is the informal look of the garden beds.
+Here’s some ideas on the best cottage garden flowers to grow.

 Design elements like arbors, flower beds, benches, birdbaths, statues, white picket fences, stone fence, garden path, or fountains grace the landscape of an English garden.
+If you love roses, here are 31 Secrets on How to Grow Roses.

 We’ve reached the end of Garden Themes You’ll Love to Try.
 I hope you enjoyed it!